dam-lab/hudsonica_transgenerational_MS/README.md

 e)	Number – the individual within a replicate for each treatment.
 f)	Length – the measured length (mm).

+9.	filtered_variants_Ahudsonica_MS.txt – this is a tab-delimited text file for evaluating Fst values.
+There are 48 columns.
+Details on column information can be found at https://varscan.sourceforge.net/using-varscan.html.

 B.	Output Data files

 1. EPR_HF_data_total_w_11.txt – this file is a tab-delimited text file of data used to calculate egg production rate (EPR) and hatching success (HS) for all generations of the original four treatments (AM, OA, OW, and OWA).
 It is summarized from the EPR_HS_data_total_raw.txt and Feeding_cost_epr.txt files.
 There are nine (9) columns of data: